-- the following Russia-related transactions: - knowingly facilitating a significant transaction on behalf of a person subject to sanctions (SDNs or SSI entities) or materially violating, causing a violation of, or attempting or conspiring to violate the sanctions; - knowingly making a significant investment in a special Russian crude oil project; - non-US financial institutions knowingly engaging in significant transactions in certain energy-related (special crude oil projects) and defense-related activities, or facilitating significant financial transactions on behalf of SDNs; - investment, sales, leases, or provision of items in support of Russia's ability to construct energy export pipelines; - contributing, providing, or receiving funds, goods, or services to or from any person whose property and interests in property are blocked in relation to certain Russian energy export pipelines pursuant to Executive Order 14039 pertaining to the Protecting Europe's Energy Security Act of 2019 (PEESA); - knowingly engaging in significant transactions with persons related to the Russian defense or intelligence sectors; - knowingly making or facilitating a significant investment contributing to Russia's ability to privatize state-owned assets; and - o operating in the Russian railway or metals and mining sectors; - the following Iran-related transactions: - providing material support for, or goods or services in support of, the purchase or acquisition of US bank notes or precious metals by the Government of Iran; - providing material support for, or goods or services in support of, the National Iranian Oil Company (NIOC), the Naftiran Intertrade Company (NICO), the Central Bank of Iran (CBI), or certain Iranian persons on the SDN List;
+- the following Russia-related transactions: - knowingly facilitating a significant transaction on behalf of a person subject to sanctions (SDNs or SSI entities) or materially violating, causing a violation of, or attempting or conspiring to violate the sanctions; - knowingly making a significant investment in a special Russian crude oil project; - non-US financial institutions knowingly engaging in significant transactions in certain energy-related (special crude oil projects) and defense-related activities, or facilitating significant financial transactions on behalf of SDNs; - investment, sales, leases, or provision of items in support of Russia's ability to construct energy export pipelines;

+- contributing, providing, or receiving funds, goods, or services to or from any person whose property and interests in property are blocked in relation to certain Russian energy export pipelines pursuant to Executive Order 14039 pertaining to the Protecting Europe's Energy Security Act of 2019 (PEESA); - knowingly engaging in significant transactions with persons related to the Russian defense or intelligence sectors; - knowingly making or facilitating a significant investment contributing to Russia's ability to privatize state-owned assets; and - operating in the Russian railway or metals and mining sectors7; - the following Iran-related transactions: - providing material support for, or goods or services in support of, the purchase or acquisition of US bank notes or precious metals by the Government of Iran; - providing material support for, or goods or services in support of, the National Iranian Oil Company (NIOC), the Naftiran Intertrade Company (NICO), the Central Bank of Iran (CBI), or certain Iranian persons on the SDN List; - being a part of Iran's energy, shipping, or shipbuilding sectors; a port operator in Iran; or a person that knowingly provides significant support to a person determined to be part of Iran's energy, shipping, or shipbuilding sectors, a port operator in Iran, or certain Iranian persons included on the SDN List; - non-US financial institutions knowingly conducting or facilitating any significant financial transactions including: - for the sale, supply, or transfer to Iran of significant goods or services used in connection with Iran's automotive, iron, aluminum, steel, copper, construction, mining, manufacturing, or textile sectors;

-&lt;sup>7 While secondary sanctions for the Russian railway and metals and mining sectors are authorized, OFAC has yet to impose such sanctions.
+7 While secondary sanctions for the Russian railway and metals and mining sectors are authorized, OFAC has yet to impose such sanctions.
 Maintaining unity with allies is important to the US, and it will likely not impose such sanctions without first consulting allies to address any potential unintended consequences.